oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-global-list/rule.md

 ---

-​​Global list could be referenced in multiple work item types, if you are using the same list in different places and want to keep the drop down items con​sistent, global list is the best practise.
+Global list could be referenced in multiple work item types, if you are using the same list in different places and want to keep the drop down items consistent, global list is the best practise.

-​​​​​&lt;FIELD<br>name="Discipline"<br>refname="Microsoft.VSTS.Common.Discipline"<br>type="String"&gt;
+&lt;FIELD<br>name="Discipline"<br>refname="Microsoft.VSTS.Common.Discipline"<br>type="String"&gt;
   &lt;HELPTEXT&gt;The discipline to which the task belongs&lt;/HELPTEXT&gt;
   &lt;ALLOWEDVALUES expanditems="true"&gt;
     &lt;LISTITEM value="Development" /&gt;